How to Remove Yellow Stains from Toilet Bowl & Seat

-Have you spotted a yellow discoloration in your toilet?
-Do the walls of the toilet bowl have a hue of yellow ranging from tanned porcelain, faint tint, or a dark golden yellow color resembling ginger?
-Then your toilet needs thorough cleaning to remove the stains.
+While yellow discoloration in the toilet bowl bottom and walls may be harmless, it can be unsightly and difficult to remove if left untreated.
+The stains have a hue of yellow ranging from tanned porcelain, faint tint, or a dark golden yellow color resembling ginger.

 Below are details on the causes and what you can do to get rid of these stains plus tips to prevent them from appearing.

-Every time you pee, the bowl holds on to the pigmentation for as long as the toilet is not flushed immediately and regularly cleaned.
+Every time you pee, the bowl holds on to the pigmentation for as long as the toilet is not flushed immediately.

 Yellow stains in toilet bowl

-The more the urine will stay the more the color of the stain will intensify.
+The more the urine stays the more the color of the stain will intensify.
 As the surface of the bowl dries, the pigment will etch more causing the stain time even darken after some time.

-Another cause of yellow discoloration in the toilet is tannins available in the water.
+Another cause of yellow discoloration in the toilet is the tannin available in the water.
+Tannin is made up of organic matter that is dead and decayed.

-Because they are difficult it filter, they will find a way to your water tank and every time you flush, the water will release tannins that stick in the walls of the toilet bowl, further causing discoloration.
+Because they are difficult to filter, they will find a way to your water tank, and every time you flush, the water will release tannin that sticks in the walls of the toilet bowl, further causing discoloration.

 Vinegar